codemmmmm/expertise/README.md

     chmod g+w mysite/db.sqlite3
     ```

+9. Create the log file `mysite/log/django.log` relative to the project root.

-9. Load the database from a dump as the Neo4j user.
+10. Load the database from a dump as the Neo4j user.

     ```
     sudo su - neo4j -c "neo4j-admin load --from=file.dump --force"
     ```

-10. HTTPS using certbot (MAYBE LATER, NOT CURRENTLY)
+11. HTTPS using certbot (MAYBE LATER, NOT CURRENTLY)

     ```
     sudo apt install snap